theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

 }
 ```

-Another option is to add the action to redux "connect" in the index file through "mapDispatchToProps":
+Another option is to add the action to redux `connect` in the index file through `mapDispatchToProps`:
 ```js
 // MyComponent/index.js
 import { stopInterval } from "../../redux/middlewares/IntervalMiddleware";